Causes of Tooth Sensitivity

 If you have ever taken a swig of ice-cold water or soda and your teeth start to hurt, you are dealing with teeth sensitivity.
 While it is painful, it is treatable!

 Tooth sensitivity can be a temporary or chronic problem.
 If you only experience it occasionally, it is most likely due to something you have eaten or drank.
 However, if you find that your teeth are sensitive all the time, it could be a sign of a more serious issue and you should see your dentist.

 Here are a few reasons you may be suffering from tooth sensitivity:

 1. You’ve undergone a dental procedure

 If you have had a root canal, tooth extraction, or crown placement, it will be common to feel some sensitivity.
 If the symptoms linger, you may need to schedule another visit to your dentist.
 If the sensitivity appeared after a dental procedure and doesn’t go away, this may be a sign of an infection.

-Having a chipped or cracked tooth can cause a pain that goes beyond just sensitivity.
-You dentist can evaluate your tooth and decide what the best course of treatment is, like a cap or extraction.
-Alabama Teeth Whitening Dentist Near Me Daphne
+Having a chipped or cracked tooth might produce discomfort that goes beyond sensitivity.
+Your dentist can examine your teeth and recommend the best course of action, such as a cap or extraction.

 Again, tooth sensitivity is treatable.
 One of the best treatments is using toothpaste that is specifically made for sensitive teeth.
 If your sensitivity is extreme and persists no matter what steps you have taken to heal your teeth, take a trip to your dentist.
-An office visit can help determine the most likely cause of your tooth sensitivity and your dentist can work with you to find the best solution for your situation.
-Alabama Teeth Whitening Dentist Near Me Daphne
+An office visit can help decide the most likely because of your tooth sensitivity and your dentist can work with you to find the best solution for your situation.